Oh dear

 Yeah agreed.
 It's one thing to implement years ago before seeing how it would shape the users behaviour.
 But now we know let's just let it be reddit nostalgia

 Upvoting posts is fine, but Karma I can do without.
 Back on Reddit sometimes I help somebody with something and I get maybe 3 or 4 Karma.
+Make a stupid joke in a popular Thread and get that hundred fold.
+Karma is useless.

 As a recent refugee, if there was a carbon copy of reddit owned by some sort of non profit organization or funded by public money I would most definitely use that.
 Provided of course the monetization crap and ads were removed and I can have my Apollo app back.